COCONUT: A coronal model with an energy decomposition strategy: Numerical results

-Together with Fig.~\ref{localdiffCR2073}, Fig.~\ref{localdiffCR2248}, and Table \ref{QSSVSTE}, these results show that the decomposed energy equation yields nearly identical results when the magnetic field is relatively simple and weak, as is typical during solar minimum, while producing noticeable differences in certain regions with strong and complex magnetic field configurations, as commonly seen during the increasing phase, yet still maintaining overall consistency with the full energy equation.
-Additionally, the COCONUT using the full energy equation crashed when simulating the quasi–steady-state corona for CR 2296, a solar maximum case with an even stronger and more complex magnetic field than the increasing phase case of CR 2248.
+Together with Figures~\ref{localdiffCR2073} and ~\ref{localdiffCR2248}, and Table \ref{QSSVSTE}, these results show that the decomposed energy equation yields nearly identical results when the magnetic field is relatively simple and weak, as is typical during solar minimum, while producing noticeable differences in certain regions with strong and complex magnetic field configurations, as commonly seen during the increasing phase, yet still maintaining overall consistency with the full energy equation.
+Additionally, the COCONUT version using the full energy equation crashed during quasi–steady-state coronal simulation for CR 2296, a solar maximum case with an even stronger and more complex magnetic field than the increasing phase case of CR 2248.
 In contrast, the COCONUT using the decomposed energy equation performed well, further demonstrating its numerical stability advantages in simulating coronal structures with strong and complex magnetic fields.